sileshn/Ryzentosh/README.md

 * Universal patches introduced [here](https://github.com/sileshn/Ryzentosh/commit/adcb87fa003a0e77afaded014984a00ecb07b775) and updates for Ventura 13.3+ introduced [here](https://github.com/sileshn/Ryzentosh/commit/00aab441a0a8a0fbcc9532c7beb51bbec24d85cb) requires you to change the core count of your processor.
 More information can be found [here](https://github.com/AMD-OSX/AMD_Vanilla#read-me-first).
 * Press spacebar to view additional options in the OC bootscreen.
 * `Securebootmodel` should be set to `Disabled` for `Sonoma >= 14.4 & Sequoia` installs.
 You can change it back after the update.
-* You will need to use [Helliport app](https://github.com/diepeterpan/HeliPort/releases/tag/v1.5.0) for wifi in Sequoia.
+* You will need to use [Helliport app](https://github.com/diepeterpan/HeliPort/releases/tag/v1.5.0) for wifi in Sequoia & Tahoe.
-* AMD Polaris cards (RX 400, RX 500) do not work on Tahoe beta 1.
+* AppleALC doesn't work on Tahoe.

 ## Specification